pkane2001/Distort/docs/index.md

 ![distort](images/distort1.png)

 ## What do I need to run Distort?
-DeltaWave runs on Microsoft Windows and required .NET 4.6 framework to be installed.
+Distort runs on Microsoft Windows and required .NET 4.6 framework to be installed.
 The software is very CPU and memory intensive, recommended configuration at least an I7 4-core processor and 8GB or more of RAM.